jameskolean/gatsby-jameskolean-tech/_data/post/2020-10-29-kubernetes-what-why-how.md

 ## Volumes

-Currently, ff MongoDB stops all our data is lost.
+Currently, if MongoDB stops all our data is lost.
 We need a way to persist some data between Pod restarts.
 This is where Volume come in.

 ### Coming soon